shirat74/dvipdfm-x/README.md

 Typical usage and installation steps are not different from the original dvipdfm.
 Please refer documents from dvipdfm distribution for detailed instruction on how to install and how to use dvipdfm.
-The libpaper library may be used to handle paper sizes which is optional.
+The libpaper library which is optional may be used to handle paper sizes.

 ## Auxiliary Files

-Dvipdfmx requires various auxiliary files in various situations.
+Dvipdfmx requires various auxiliary files.

-### CMap PostScript Resources
+### PostScript CMap Resources

-Those files are required only for supporting lagacy encodings such as Shif-JIS, EUC-JP and various other East Asian encodings.
+Those files are required only for supporting lagacy encodings such as Shif-JIS, EUC-JP and other East Asian encodings.

 Dvipdfmx internally identifies glyphs in fonts with identifiers (CID) represented as an integer ranging from 0 to 65535.
-The CMap PostScript Resource defines how input character codes are translated to CIDs.
-Various CMap PostScript resources for Adobe's standard character collections for use with widely used encodings and their detailed description can be found at:
+The PostScript CMap Resource defines how input character codes are translated to CIDs.
+Various CMap resources for Adobe's standard character collections for use with widely used encodings can be found at:

 https://github.com/adobe-type-tools/cmap-resources

-CMap PostScript Resources are basically not required for use with XeTeX.
+CMap Resources are basically not required for use with XeTeX.

 ### SubFont Definition Files